Close

 Guidelines for Project Category Entries

-Entry Document Requirements:
+Entry Document Requirements

-• Impact and Results: Describe the project's impact, including customer benefits and value generation.
-Present business results in percentage terms (or raw data where appropriate), emphasizing both financial outcomes and strategic relevance.
+Demonstrate your project’s impact, customer benefits, and value generation.
+Include quantifiable results (percentages or raw data) and emphasize both financial outcomes and strategic relevance.

-Submission Process:
+Submission Process

 • Complete the online entry form with detailed information about your project.